34 Handy Italian Language Learning Tools for Fun, Fast Progress

 Forvo is perhaps the greatest Italian audio dictionary available on the web.
 The main website itself is an audio dictionary of many languages, but its Italian dictionary is quite extensive.

-Forvo Italian combines recordings of words and complete phrases from multiple native Italian speakers to give learners a real sense for how words are pronounced.
+Forvo Italian combines recordings of words and complete phrases from multiple native Italian speakers to give learners a real sense of how words are pronounced.

 Each clip comes with interactive subtitles—as you watch, you can click on a word or expression to get its definition, grammar details and examples of usage.
 This way, you can better remember a word’s meaning and feel more confident using it in your own speech.